 Originally, changes in the KIF1A gene were thought to lead to three different disorders: nonsyndromic intellectual disability 9 (MRD9), currently known as NESCAV syndrome, hereditary sensory neuropathy type IIC (HSNIIC) and hereditary spastic paraplegia 30 (SPG30).
 Some affected individuals may have symptoms and inheritance patterns that fit neatly into these categories, but others do not.

-The signs and symptoms of KIF1A-related disorder can vary greatly from one person to another depending on the specific variation in the gene that is present, the inheritance pattern, and other factors.
+The signs and symptoms of KIF1A-related disorder can vary greatly from one person to another depending on the specific variation in the gene that is present, the inheritance pattern and other factors.
 Much about KIF1A-related disorder is not fully understood.
 Several factors including the small number of identified patients prevent physicians from developing a complete picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals most likely will not have all of the symptoms discussed below and that every person is unique.
-Parents should talk to their children’s physician and medical team about their specific situation, associated symptoms and overall prognosis.
+Parents and patients should talk to their physician and medical team about their specific situation, associated symptoms and overall prognosis.